 Execution Deviation and

 causes of deviation

-Item of promotion from the
+from the

-YES NO Sustainable
+Itam of manation YES NO Sustainable

-NO Summary description Development Best
+Item of promotion NO Summary description Development Best

 Practice Principles

 for TWSE/TPEx

 Listed Companies

 2022: No greenhouse gas inventory assurance data.

 2023: Complete assurance information will be disclosed in the sustainability report.